justinrgarrard/world-of-naevis.net/docs/gear/alchemics/potions.md

 #### Potions

 {: .mundane-item}
-> **Potion of Cleansing**
+> **Potion of Clarity**
 >
 > *Potion, common*
 >
-> If you are affected by non-magical poisons or diseases, they are removed from your system.
-You are immune to similar toxins for the next ten minutes.
-If you consume another potion while this one is in effect, you gain a level of exhaustion.
+> If you are affected by charm or fear magic, the effects are removed.
+You have resistance against charm and fear effects, as well as immunity to sleep magic, for the next eight hours.

 {: .mundane-item}
-> **Potion of Darkvision**
+> **Potion of Cleansing**
 >
 > *Potion, common*
 >
-> You gain the benefits of darkvision out to 30 feet for eight hours.
-If you already have darkvision, the range increases by 30 feet instead.
+> If you are affected by non-magical poisons or diseases, they are removed from your system.
+You have resistance against poison damage and advantage to save against poisons for the next eight hours.

 {: .mundane-item}
-> **Potion of Energy**
+> **Potion of Darkvision**
 >
 > *Potion, common*
 >
-> For the next ten minutes, roll a d4 and add the result whenever you make an ability check, savings throw, or attack roll.
-If you consume another potion while this one is in effect, you gain a level of exhaustion.
+> You gain the benefits of darkvision out to 30 feet for the next eight hours.
+If you already have darkvision, the range increases by 30 feet instead.

 {: .mundane-item}
 > **Potion of Healing**